Dyslexic - is that my child?

 This condition can be treated with tinted overlays and precision-coloured lenses.
-Each person has an individual colour preference, and the right colour (ascertained by a specially trained orthoptist) will typically reduce the symptoms and discomfort, increase reading speed, reduce headaches and so possibly improve attention and concentration.
+Each person has an individual colour preference, and the right colour (ascertained by a specially trained orthoptist) will generally reduce the symptoms and discomfort, increase reading speed, reduce headaches and so possibly improve attention and concentration.

 Abnormal control of eye movements is particularly common in children with other co-ordination problems such as dyspraxia or developmental co-ordination disorder.

 Saccadic (jumping) eye movements are used in reading to change focus from one word to another.
 If these little leaps are poorly controlled then the reader may lose their place or miss words out.
-This may also cause problems when copying, and the student may not be able to copy accurately especially if they have problems directing their gaze accurately.
-Common indications of this include
+This may also cause problems when copying, and the student may not be able to copy accurately, especially if they have problems directing their gaze accurately.
+Common indications of this include:

-- excessive use of head movements when changing gaze
+- excessive head movements when changing gaze

 - difficulty changing focus from one target to another (called an initiation problem)